Harshit-Ranjan08/Aircraft-and-Ship-Detection-using-Semantic-Segmentation/README.md

-# Aircraft-and-Ship-Detection-using-Semantic-Segmentation
+# ✈️🚢Aircraft-and-Ship-Detection-using-Semantic-Segmentation
-✈️🚢 Aircraft and Ship Detection using Semantic Segmentation A deep learning project for semantic segmentation of aircraft and ships from satellite imagery using U-Net and enhanced Attention U-Net architectures with deformable convolutional layers.
+Aircraft and Ship Detection using Semantic Segmentation A deep learning project for semantic segmentation of aircraft and ships from satellite imagery using U-Net and enhanced Attention U-Net architectures with deformable convolutional layers.

 🔧**Tools & Technologies**